 - Video Head-Impulse Test (vHIT)

-At Equilibrium, we offer our dizzy patients customised exercise-based programmes aimed at reducing the associated symptomsthat are associated with a vestibular pathology (disease or disorder),including vertigo, dizziness, and disequilibrium,.
+At Equilibrium, we offer our dizzy patients customised exercise-based programs aimed at reducing the associated symptoms that are associated with a vestibular pathology (disease or disorder),including vertigo, dizziness, and disequilibrium,.
 This is known as Vestibular Rehabilitation Therapy (VRT).